emystein/linkedin-kotlin-sample/README.md

 The sample application uses the following development tools:

 * Spring Boot 3.3.6: Used as web server framework [<https://spring.io/projects/spring-boot>]
+* Kotlin 2.0.21: Modern JVM language with enhanced safety and conciseness
 * LinkedIn OAuth 2.0: user authorization and API authentication
 * Gradle 8.12.1: app building and management
-* Java: SE 17 or later versions are required for development
+* Java/Kotlin: SE 17 or later versions are required for development

 ## Prerequisites